 Though this is unpaid voluntary work, all living expenses (board, food, travel etc) are provided and all bills paid in Central London accommodation.
 Volunteers are entitled to time off away from the residential setting in a flat provided just for them.
 All you need to bring with you is your time and energy.

-What do I need to be a full-time volunteer?
+What do I need to be a live in volunteer?

 What is the minimum commitment?